reidnaa/tweeter-reidnaa/README.md

 Tweeter is a simple, single-page Twitter clone.

 This project is using HTML, CSS, Javascript, Jquery, AJAX, Node, Express and MongoDB.

+I am a big fan of doing frontend development - Backend is a little more difficult

 ## Getting Started